Golf Course Gulf Shores

 Play Other Courses for Less

 Many golf memberships will also offer reciprocity with other local courses, especially if they have a similar affiliation.
-For example, if you choose to become a member at Craft Farms, you will have the opportunity to play Peninsula Golf and Racquet Club for less than half the regular green fee.
+For example, if you choose to become a member at Craft Farms, you will have the opportunity to play Peninsula Golf & Racquet Club for less than half the regular green fee.

-Pay-to-Play Option
+Pay-to-Play Golfing

 Joining a golf club is certainly not for everyone.
 The financial commitment is usually a significant factor in determining whether it’s feasible to join.
 If you decide to join a golf club, the likelihood is that you will want to play this course to get the best value out of the membership.
 However, another disadvantage of this is losing the ability to play a variety of other courses.
 Prefer to play a range of courses in your region?
 A “pay to play” green fee is likely your better option.

-The beautiful Alabama Gulf Coast has such a variety of incredible courses that you could justify wanting just to pay to play each time, so you can visit each one.
+Alabama's Beaches boast such a variety of incredible courses that you could justify wanting just to pay to play each time, so you can visit each one.
 However, several courses in the area offer memberships.
 If you come to Alabama’s beaches regularly or stay for long periods, a membership to your favorite course may be worth it.